 Light and airy in texture with creamy, slightly tangy center these Meyer Lemon Macarons are fit for a king!
 They're naturally gluten free and can be customized a million different ways.
 Make the same macaron shells but add a different cream for other flavors.

 How to make Meyer Lemon Macarons

 Start whipping the egg whites with a pinch of salt.
-Once foamy, start adding the granulated sugar and whip until stiff peaks form.
+Once foamy, start adding 50 grams of granulated sugar and whip until stiff peaks form.
 Add the food coloring.
 Mix to somewhat incorporate.

 Pipe and Bake the Meyer Lemon Macaron Shells

 Fill the piping bag with batter and pipe out 1 inch circles onto parchment paper.
 Sprinkle half of the piped circles with dried cherries or cranberries.
 Slide the first sheet in the oven and bake for 10-12 minutes.
 Do the same with the second sheet once the first one is done.

 Remove from oven and let them cool.
 Carefully peel off the half cookies by lifting them up, or using a thin knife slide right under each cookie to release it.

 Make the Buttercream for Meyer Lemon Macarons

 Place 1/2 cup eggs and 1 cup sugar into a bowl of a stand mixer, then set it over a pot with simmering water.
 Continuously stir with a ship until the temperature reaches 140, or until the sugar is completely dissolved.

 Remove the bowl from the heat and whip on high until stiff peaks and the bowl is cool to the touch.